Zurich Underground Railway: Description of line 1

 At the main station, the underground stop was to be located underneath Bahnhofplatz (station square) adjoining to the south.
 Later, a second tunnel stop was to be built for line 3.
 After passing under the Sihl and the still unbuilt motorway approach road to the A3, Stauffacher would be reached, where an interchange to line 2 was planned.
-Near the crossing with the Lake Zürich left-bank railway line, the above-ground Kalkbreite station was to be located.
+Near the crossing with the Lake Zurich left-bank railway line, the above-ground Kalkbreite station was to be located.
 Following Badenerstrasse, the line would have been underground again, with the exception of Letzigraben station which would have been located in a short cutting.
 The sections between Albisriederplatz and Letzigraben was to provide an additional headshunt for turning trains.
-At the western periphery of Altstetten a viaduct was to cross the Zürich–Zug line, the Mülligen marshalling yard, and the Zurich-Bern/Basel line.
+At the western periphery of Altstetten a viaduct was to cross the Zurich–Zug line, the Mülligen marshalling yard, and the Zurich–Bern/Basel line.
 Through Schlieren, the underground would have continued north of the railway line.
 A short tunnel near Poststrasse in Dietikon would have taken the line to the south side of the railway.
 The underground finally would have reached Dietikon railway station on a viaduct.
 The terminus was to be located on the first floor of the station building.
-Envisaged, but not planned concretely was a possible extension from Deitikon to Spreitenbach in the canton of Aargau.
+Envisaged, but not planned concretely was a possible extension from Dietikon to Spreitenbach in the canton of Aargau.